No Tags Found!

 Amend(0)

 You should not be unduly perturbed by others' comments.
-You have already proved your talent as the product went very well in the first six months.
-There will be cycles of high and low in sales, and it is part of the game.
+You have already proved your talent as the product performed very well in the first six months.
+There will be cycles of highs and lows in sales, and it is part of the game.
 Regarding your decision to resign because of others' comments, we cannot control others' tongues, but we can control our thoughts.
 So let us focus on what we can control rather than what we cannot.
 Think big always.

 All the best